jourzero/waptrun/doc/Methodologies.md

 | Std | Tests that we want to perform in most of our assessments          |

 ## References

+### API Tests

+Our combined list of API tests from various sources.
+We use a complex database query to build this list.

 ### Bugcrowd VRT